netxms/netxms-doc/admin/mobile-console.rst

 MACaddress
 ==========

 This section is used to list previously searched MAC addresses or to start a new search by scanning a barcode value (this feature needs the installation of Barcode Scanner from Zxing Team – freely available on the Google Play), by input it manually or by getting it directly from a node via the “Find Switch port” command.

 Settings
 ========

-This section is used to configure the behaviour of the console.
+This section is used to configure the behavior of the console.

 Global settings